HSLdevcom/hfp-analytics/README.md

 ### Adjusting the PowerPoint report

-The PowerPoint report is created using the `pptx/template.pptx` template.
+The PowerPoint report is created using the `python/src/pptx_template.pptx` file.
-There you can adjust placeholder sizes, font styles etc., however be careful not to delete any placeholders needed to create and populate the actual slides.
+There you can adjust placeholder sizes, font styles etc. by editing the master slide template.
+Note that each placeholder has an index that has been hard-coded to the `make_report.py` script;
+if you add or remove placeholders, run `analyze_pptx()` from `stopcorr.utils` to check the new index numbers and update the script accordingly.

 ## Roadmap